 I’m a writer.
 A story teller.
 Kind of a journalist of the every day stuff.

-  Hi, I’m Jess, a born and bred Melbourne girl, and I write.
-I may not have a long list of fancy

-  qualifications and accolades, but I’ve spent my life learning the craft the old fashioned way: by

-  reading and writing.
+Hi, I’m Jess, and I write.
+I may not have a long list of fancy qualifications and accolades, but I’ve spent my life learning the craft the old fashioned way: by reading and writing.
 A lot.

-  Following a four month stint travelling the world in late 2017, I started working on a collection of

-  personal essays and stories inspired by that trip.
-This project hit the brakes when my son came was

-  born in early 2019 with a couple of rare medical conditions (because having a baby wasn’t going to

-  be hard enough).
-I decided to stop focusing exclusively on travel so I could also write about my

-  lived experiences in the NICU ward and beyond, the start of which you can read over at Mamamia.
+Following a four month stint travelling the world in late 2017, I started working on a collection of personal essays and stories inspired by that trip.
+That hit the brakes when my son came was born in early 2019 with a couple of rare medical conditions (because having a baby wasn’t going to be hard enough).
+I decided to stop focusing exclusively on travel so I could also write about my lived experiences with mental illness, the NICU ward and beyond.

 • • • • •

 If you’d like to keep up to date with my work, pop your email address in below.